Zemaxe/AALI/README.md

 ## General notes:

-General computation time is ~5 seconds per protein, although it can be significantly different, depending on the size of the protein and number of ligands, or if it has multiple models inside.
+General computation time is relatively quick: ~1 second per protein, although it can be significantly different, depending on the size of the protein and the number of ligands, or if it has multiple models inside.

 Computation time also depends on the parameters; e.g. mode:CA is faster then mode:all, although it is less precise, since it doesn't take sidechains into consideration.